hyoungstuck/First-Repository/README.md

 This is my first repository

-I am very enw to programming
+I am very enw to programming.
-I love programming
+I love programming.